Michelle Paver: Chronicles of Ancient Darkness

-In 2004 she published Wolf Brother, the first book in her Chronicles of Ancient Darkness series and her first book for children.
+In 2004, Paver published Wolf Brother, the first book in her Chronicles of Ancient Darkness series and her first book for children.
 The book has sold more than 2.5 million copies and has been translated into 30 languages.
 Paver was paid a reported £2.8 million advance for the first book.

-The series is set in prehistoric Northern Europe and is made up of nine novels published from 2004 to 2022.
-It tells the story of Torak, a twelve-year-old boy who is clanless, and his friends Renn and Wolf.
-The main story arc revolves around Torak and his quest to defeat the Soul Eaters, a group of evil clan mages who seek out to destroy all life in the forest in which they live.
-For the sixth book of the series, Ghost Hunter (2009), she won the Guardian Children's Fiction Prize, a book award judged by a panel of British children's writers.
+The series is set in prehistoric Northern Europe and comprises nine novels published from 2004 to 2022.
+It follows Torak, a twelve-year-old clanless boy, and his companions Renn and Wolf.
+The central story concerns Torak's conflict with the Soul Eaters, a group of clan mages.
+Paver won the Guardian Children's Fiction Prize for the sixth book, Ghost Hunter (2009).

 Gods and Warriors

 Paver's second children's series, Gods and Warriors, is set during the Bronze Age.
-It tells the story of Hylas, a twelve-year-old goatherd, whose adventures take him to Ancient Crete and Ancient Egypt, and Pirra, the daughter of a high priestess with a crescent-shaped scar on her cheek.
-The story features animals in the plot: a dolphin from the first book, a lion from the second book onwards and a falcon from the third.
+It follows Hylas, a twelve-year-old goatherd, and Pirra, the daughter of a high priestess.
+The story takes place in areas including Ancient Crete and Ancient Egypt and includes animal characters, among them a dolphin, a lion and a falcon.